sofia-tsaf/area37/README_discussion.md

   as dynamic reports and interactive websites.

-- **Data provenance** - the workflow describes the origin of the data, version control the data, and document in precise terms how they were processed.
+- **Data provenance** - the workflow describes the origin of the data, version controls the data, and documents in precise terms how they were processed.

 - **Reproducible** - the analysis can be run on any computer (today or after some years) to get the same results, using snapshots of the exact software